anandvamsi/MLOPS/MLOPS.md

-MLOPS implements Devops Principles,Devops tools and practices into machine learning workflow Both the deployment and training phase will Automated with CI/CD
+MLOPS implements Devops Principles,Devops tools and practices into machine learning workflow Both the deployment and training phase will Automated with CI/CD MLOPS is all  practices that is seamless handoff between Data Scientist and ML engineer

 ## Goal of MLOPS